Active Studies

 Brain plasticity is key to the success of the cochlear implant.
 This plasticity is important for postlingual adult bilateral cochlear implant users, who must adapt to electric stimulation patterns relative to previous acoustic-hearing experience.
 The trajectory of adaptation differs between simultaneously implanted patients (who adapt with both implants at the same time) and sequentially implanted patients (who first adapt to the first implant, and then to the second implant).
 The aim of this study is to better understand how adaptation affects bilateral integration of spectral patterns with electric hearing in simultaneously and sequentially implanted bilateral cochlear implant users.
 Data from this study will provide empirical evidence regarding the advantages for simultaneous over sequential implantation and guide optimization of bilateral cochlear implant signal processing improve outcomes.
 (PI: Fu; Co-I: Galvin)

-Primary Investigator: Dr. John Galvin
+Principal Investigator: Dr. John Galvin

 Click Here For More Information